dj-trenhaile/debian-config/README.md

         - no keyboard shortcut
 - Shortcuts
     - disable all meta shortcuts; can ignore kwin since it will be replaced by i3wm
-    - Common Actions contains extra defaults that are not needed; user discretion
+    - Common Actions contains extra defaults; user discretion
+        - (rec) Zoom In: Ctrl+=
 - Startup and Shutdown
     - Autostart: none
     - Background Services: enable only:
+        - Accounts
         - Automatic Location for Night Color
         - Gnome/GTK Settings Synchronization Service
         - Keyboard Daemon